Skip to main content

 • The End date can be left empty to pull data until the current time.

-• The Start and End dates will be automatically updated after each run, facilitating continuous data extraction.
+• The Start and End dates automatically update after each run, which handles continuous data extraction.

-• The Start Date does not advance if a River run is unsuccessful.
-Optionally, click More Options to advance the start date even if the River run is unsuccessful (Not recommended).
+• The Start Date does not advance if a Data Flow run is unsuccessful.
+Optionally, click More Options to advance the start date even if the Data Flow run is unsuccessful (Not recommended).

 • Set the time zone offset if the end date is empty.